Northern Virginia hospitals collaborate to encourage mask wearing

 Recent studies in Health Affairs, The Lancet and other medical journals show mask adoption led to a significant slowdown in daily COVID-19 growth rates over time.
 Internationally, countries that embraced wearing masks or mandated them have had significantly lower infection and death rates due to COVID-19.

-For hospitals and their frontline medical teams treating COVID-19 patients, prevention remains critical in fighting this pandemic.
-While healthcare workers continue to fight COVID-19 inside hospital walls, they are relying on the public to do their part by wearing masks, using good hand hygiene and social distancing.
+For medical teams treating COVID-19 patients, the hospitals said prevention remains critical and they are relying on the public to do their part by wearing masks, using good hand hygiene and social distancing.

-“Science has proven that masks are effective in slowing the transmission of the virus,” said Zan Zaidi, MD, clinical physician executive, Novant Health UVA Health System.
+“Science has proven that masks are effective in slowing the transmission of the virus,” said Dr. Zan Zaidi, clinical physician executive for Novant Health UVA Health System, which has facilities in Haymarket, Manassas, Culpeper and elsewhere.
 “We see this in communities where mask adoption has been embraced — statistics show a reduction in death and infection.”

-Clinical leaders at Inova Health System, Novant Health UVA Health System, Reston Hospital Center, and Virginia Hospital Center all agree that wearing masks, washing hands and social distancing is working.
+Clinical leaders agree that wearing masks, washing hands and social distancing is working.

-“We cannot let our guard down,” said Jeffrey DiLisi, MD, senior vice president and chief medical officer, Virginia Hospital Center.
+“We cannot let our guard down,” said Dr. Jeffrey DiLisi, senior vice president and chief medical officer at Virginia Hospital Center.
 “We must keep at it, to protect one another and ourselves from a virus for which there is not yet a vaccine or a cure.”

 (0) comments